haowu97/netlify/content/posts/Courses20-21/InternationalFinance/InternationalMonetarySystem.en.md

 ### Floating Exchange Rates (1971 - …)

+Exchange rates are formed according to the *law of supply and demand* on the foreign exchange market.

 In theory: exchange rate changes offset international inflation differences

 - High inflation → currency depreciation → increases competitiveness without wage/employment adjustments
 - Real exchange rate stability

-In practice: increased real exchange rate volatility, more economic uncertainty due to higher future government policy uncertainty.
+In practice: increased real exchange rate volatility, more *economic uncertainty* due to higher future government policy uncertainty.

 Back to fixed rate system?

 - Requires credibility and price stability
 - Average duration of fixed rate systems is only 4.67 years …

+Advantages:

+- You can choose your own inflation rate (autonomous interest rate policy)
+- No speculation possible (in theory)
+- No under/overvaluations (in theory)
+- Efficient allocation of capital

+Disadvantages:

+- Flexible exchange rates cause transaction costs.
+- Flexible exchange rates generate avoidable risks.
+- Flexible exchange rates reduce transparency in goods markets.
+- Flexible exchange rates can trigger and intensify currency crises

 #### The European Monetary Union (EMU)